romakravchuk/serverless-service/README.md

-Raw example of serverside rendering with help of AWS lambda This project was bootstrapped with [Serverless framework](https://github.com/serverless)
+Raw example of serverside rendering with help of AWS lambda.

+This project was bootstrapped with [Serverless framework](https://github.com/serverless)

 ## Available Scripts